Diversity, Equity & Inclusion (DEI) Hub

 • Policies/codes of conduct on recruitment, training, personnel management and the inclusion of new employees in the workplace.

-• Policies to encourage and support a work-life balance through teleworking, training programmes and flexibility in parental leave, as well as physical and mental wellness programmes, such as exercise programmes and psychological and nutritional support services.
+• Policies with the aim of encouraging and supporting a work-life balance through teleworking, training programmes and flexibility in parental leave, as well as physical and mental wellness programmes, such as exercise programmes and psychological and nutritional support services.

-• Two companies have signed the European Commission’s “Diversity Charter”.
+• Three companies have signed the European Commission’s “Diversity Charter”.

 Ireland